boergeh/Flick-RT/README.md

  flick help -- for further documentation and usage examples

-You will need to have a c++ compiler (e.g. clang++ or g++) already install, and the first time Flick is compiled, you will be instructed how to set necessary environmental variables.
+You will need to have a c++ compiler (e.g. clang++ or g++) already install, and you will be instructed on how to set necessary environmental variables during the first compilation.

 Flick is distributed under the MIT license.
 https://docs.openmc.org/en/stable/license.html